Tuvalu Trust Fund: Growth of the Fund

+The 2022 to 2025 values of the Tuvalu Trust Fund and the Consolidated Investment Fund (CIF), are as follows:

 Structure of the Fund

 The binary structure consists of an endowment fund (the 'A Account') and a revolving fund or buffer account (the 'B Account').
 The operation of the Tuvalu Trust Fund is directed to ensuring that the capital of the Fund in the 'A Account' is maintained in real terms, taking account of the effect of inflation (the 'maintained value').
 Distributions from the 'A Account' are not always available.
 The Advisory Committee calculates the maintained value of the funds in the 'A Account' at 30 September of each year based on the Australian consumer price index.
 If the market value of the funds in the 'A Account' is greater than the maintained value, then the difference is placed in the 'B Account' or “Consolidated Investment Fund” (CIF).

 The operation of the Fund through two accounts assists in stabilizing the long-term financial situation of the Government of Tuvalu as well as addressing short-term budget needs.
 The funds held in the 'B Account' serve as a buffer against the volatility of the 'A Account' returns; i.e., during years when there are no returns or low returns.
 The funds in the 'B Account' can be accessed by the Tuvalu Government, which refers to the funds in the 'B Account' in the Budget as the Consolidated Investment Fund (CIF), which can be drawn down into the consolidated revenue account as an additional source of revenue for expenditure on government services through the recurrent budget.
 There is no specific language in the agreement that established the Tuvalu Trust Fund as to the minimum balance of the 'B Account'.
 There has been a debate about how much of a buffer is sufficient.
 The board of the fund have settled on a target CIF balance of 16 percent of the maintained value of the fund.

 The Tuvalu Trust Fund was established with a management structure that was designed to avoid the mismanagement and corruption that has plagued many other Pacific trust funds.
 One important element of the Tuvalu Trust Fund is that it is structured to avoid overdrawing to fund unauthorised projects.
 This is achieved through the separation of fund capital from fund proceeds available for distribution.
 The success of the Tuvalu Trust Fund is attributed by Brian Bell, a member of the Tuvalu Trust Fund Advisory Committee from its inception in 1987 to 2002, to the following factors: accountability through a Board of four directors with Tuvalu in the chair and the other original parties providing members; the use of professional funds management to provide investment advice; the monitoring of the performance of the fund by actuarial consultants (the Fund Monitor); the auditing of the fund by international auditors; and an advisory committee to monitor Tuvalu's economic performance and provide advice to the Government and the Board.